NephthysSkh/projet_stage_cogmasterS2/README.md

     fbank_feat.columns = ['filterbank_%s' % i for i in range(26)]
     return(fbank_feat)

 2) This function allows us to retrive the alignment file and store it in a dataframe.
+In this case, the alignment file is a single .txt file containing the alignment data for all .wav sound files considered.
+The parse_alignment_file_function outputs a dataframe contraining for each phoneme its label, the name of the sound file, the start time stamp and the end time stamp whose key is the start time

 def parse_alignment_file(path_alignment_file):
-    # creates a dataframe contraining for each phoneme its label, the file, the start time stamp
-    # and the end time stamp.
-The entry is an aligmenent file in .txt.
-The key is the start time

     #     :param path_alignment_file : a path to the alignment file
     #     :type amount: path